azavadil/msgApp/README.md

 One advantage of the system is only one copy of each message is retained avoiding duplication.
 Global and group distributions are easy as they only require adding the message ID to the message file of the specified users.

-I used the above inventory to guide my implemenation.
+I used the above inventory to guide my implementation.
 The database models have the following relationship to the above items.

 ####User File => user_DB model: store user names, passwords, and link to a list of the user's messages.
 @property user_name:		a unique string representing the user's name